ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 The above code checks some permissions using a custom class I made allowing per-method permissions.
 Also, anyone poking at the endpoints can only see certain things.
 Super users can see all Addresses, while regular users can only see Addresses for their Company.
-All resorts are ordered by name.
+All results are ordered by name.
 Awesome sauce!
 Just the logic we need, not much boiler plate coding.
 I love Python + DRF!